 Marijuana dispensary becomes only the second to open in Virginia.

 RICHMOND- Green Leaf Medical first opened its doors three weeks ago.
-But you can’t just walk in and order marijuana without a prescription.
+But you can’t just walk into the marijuana dispensary and order without a prescription.
 There’s a bit more involved.

 “A lot of people walking through the door and say, I can’t believe this program is here,” said CEO Phillip Goldberg.
 “I mean, people are coming in, in walkers, wheelchairs, crutches, you know.
 There’s truly sick people walking in the door, looking for a treatment option.
 And so from that perspective, I think it’s really important because so many of these patients have already been treating themselves through that illicit market and allowing them to purchase medical cannabis legally is a game changer for these people.”